lekrsu/shfw-walkthrough/README.md

    - Acceleration boost, 100%.
    - Brake boost, 50%.

-2. Go to the field weakening tab and:
+2. Go to the field weakening tab and enable field weakening for sport mode:

-   ### Normal use: Enable field weakening for sport mode.
+   ### Normal use:
    - Configure as follows:
      - Speed: 20 km/h
      - Initial: 0A